If our resources have blessed you, please consider making a tax-deductible donation to support our ministry work.

 DATE: 1410 B.C.

-The Hebrew title of this book is taken from the opening phrase Eleh ha-devarim, “These are the words…” The English title “Deuteronomy” comes from the Greek deuteronomion, meaning “second law,” or “a copy of this law” in Deuteronomy 17:18.
+The Hebrew title of this book is taken from the opening phrase Eleh ha-devarim, “These are the words…” The English title “Deuteronomy” comes from the Greek deuteronomion meaning “second law,” or “a copy of this law” in Deuteronomy 17:18.

-The book may be considered to be a constitution for the nation of Israel in the land.
-The document begins with a preamble (1:1-5) and a historical prologue (1:6-4:49).
-It then offers provisions (5:1-26:19) and consequences for disobedience and blessings for faithful obedience (27:1-30:20).
-Finally, if closses with arrangements for continuation of the covenant (31:1-33:29).
+The book may be considered a constitution for the nation of Israel in the land.
+It begins with a preamble (1:1-5) and a historical prologue (1:6-4:49).
+It then offers provisions (5:1-26:19), consequences for disobedience, and blessings for faithful obedience (27:1-30:20).
+Finally, it closes with arrangements for the continuation of the covenant (31:1-33:29).

 Jesus quoted from this book to refute the devil (Matt.
 4:1-11) and to summarize the law (Matt.
 22:37).
 Of the 27 books of the New Testament, 17 books contain quotes from Deuteronomy.